kvnwolf/dotfiles/README.md

-# 💻 Kevin Wolf's Dotfiles
+# 💻 Full Stack Jedi's Dotfiles

 ![Terminal](./.github/images/terminal.png)

 ## What is this?

-A set of shell scripts used to setup a new OSX or Alpine (for Docker) system using opinionated tools and conventions.
+A set of shell scripts used to setup a new OSX system using opinionated tools and conventions.

 ## Pre-requisites

 This setup uses [Oh My ZSH](https://ohmyz.sh) with the [Powerlevel10k](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k) theme.
 So make sure to configure your terminal to use the [Meslo Nerd Font](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k).

-> When installing in an Alpine image, you will need to manually install `git` to be able to clone the repo.
-Refer to [this Dockerfile](https://github.com/elkevinwolf/docker-images/blob/main/base/Dockerfile).

 ## Usage

-1. Clone this repo: `git clone --recursive https://github.com/elkevinwolf/dotfiles`
+1. Clone this repo: `git clone --recursive https://github.com/fullstackjedi/dotfiles`
 2. Run the setup script: `sh install.sh`
 3. Enjoy your new setup! 🍻